 They have this simple barrier, and as a bonus it’s even branded with their business name and phone number!
 If you don’t want to set up a barrier to stop the media’s momentum, simply lay out a larger area of plastic.

 You’ll want to mask off any delicate parts, such as glass, chrome, rubber seals, wiring, electrical, or moving mechanical parts and anything else that looks delicate or like it shouldn’t have water and grit inside it.
 For the tractor in the video above, we protected the alternator, and some filters.
-Gorilla tape works the best for this.
-Duct tape can also work, but sometimes leaves adhesive behind once you remove it.
+Here are some of our tape suggestions:

 Since Mike is such an experienced blaster, he didn’t bother masking the wiring.
 By backing off and keeping the blast hose moving, he’s able to remove the grease and grime from this wire without damaging the insulation.
 In the video above, you'll see Mike back off a couple feet with the blast nozzle, and he brushes over the wire briefly.
 This is something you’ll be able to do too, with practice, but until you’re very comfortable with your machine, it may be a good idea to mask these sorts of things.